jw15/wildflower-finder/README.md

 ### Data

 Initially, I planned to collect images via web scraping.
 However, my preliminary efforts suggested that web scraping would be very time intensive as most websites with images of wildflowers have only a few images of each species.
 Additionally, when considering ways to improve upon existing flower identification apps, it seemed to me that having photographs tagged with date/time and GPS location could be potentially useful.
 In the long term, historical GPS and date/time information could be used to improve prediction of flower species; each species is more common in particular areas/elevations and at particular times of the year.
 More immediately, GPS information could permit clustering of photos by location (perhaps even clustering photos of one specific plant together).
-For all these reasons, I chose to collect photographs of local wildflowers using my iPhone, a point and shoot camera, and iPhones of friends/family.
+For all these reasons, I chose to collect photographs of local wildflowers using my iPhone and a point and shoot camera.
+I also gathered mobile phone photos from friends and family.

-To date, I have successfully trained a very basic convolutional neural net using Keras (with 88% accuracy) on 651 categorized and in­-focus photos representing 11 local wildflower species.
-The misclassified images suggest that I need more photos of one particular species (i.e., penstemon virens) and may need to run a model using higher resolution images (Fig. 1).
+To date, I have successfully trained a very basic convolutional neural net using Keras (with 88% accuracy) on 651 categorized and in­-focus photos, taken on my iPhone 6s, representing 11 local wildflower species.
+The misclassified images suggest that I need more photos of one frequently misclassified species (i.e., penstemon virens) and may need to run a model using higher resolution images or consider cropping images.
+The latter issue is demonstrated by the images in Figure 1.

 ![](https://cloud.githubusercontent.com/assets/17363251/26746371/55be1a22-47ac-11e7-97c7-4fb6e1cebfa2.png)